Amitabh Bachchan: Awards and honours

 Apart from industry awards won for his performances throughout the years, Bachchan has received several honours for his achievements in the Indian film industry.
 In 1991, he became the first artist to receive the Filmfare Lifetime Achievement Award, which was established in the name of Raj Kapoor.
 Bachchan was crowned as Superstar of the Millennium in 2000 at the Filmfare Awards.

 In 2001, he was honoured with the Actor of the Century award at the Alexandria International Film Festival in Egypt in recognition of his contribution to the world of cinema.
 Many other honours for his achievements were conferred upon him at several International Film Festivals, including the Lifetime Achievement Award at the 2010 Asian Film Awards.

 In 2003, he was conferred with the Honorary Citizenship of the French town of Deauville.
 The Government of India awarded him with the Padma Shri in 1984, the Padma Bhushan in 2001, the Padma Vibhushan in 2015 and Dadasaheb Phalke Award in 2019.
 The then-President of Afghanistan awarded him the Order of Afghanistan in 1991 following the shooting of Khuda Gawah there.
 The Government of Madhya Pradesh honoured him with Rashtriya Kishore Kumar Samman for 2002–2003.

-France's highest civilian honour, the Knight of the Legion of honour, was conferred upon him by the French Government in 2007 for his "exceptional career in the world of cinema and beyond".
-On 27 July 2012, Bachchan carried the Olympic torch during the last leg of its relay in London's Southwark.
+France's highest civilian honour, the Officer of the Legion of Honour, was conferred upon him by the French Government in 2007 for his "exceptional career in the world of cinema and beyond".
+On 27 July 2012, at the age of 69, Bachchan carried the Olympic torch during the last leg of its relay in London's Southwark.